Pendragon (role-playing game): Passions

 Passions are higher values that influence a character's behavior.
-They are generated by rolling 2d6+6 or 3d6 and adding or subtracting various modifiers.
+They are generated by rolling 2d6+6 or 3d6 (creating a base range between 3 and 18) and adding or subtracting various modifiers.

 Passions roll on a d20, just like Traits.
 If a character fails a Passions roll, he goes into a state of Melancholy (hopeless depression) for violating his core belief.
 A critical failure or failed attempt to recover from Melancholy can lead to Madness, which forces the character to go into retirement until such time as he can redeem his actions or be forgiven by those he wronged.